taaaahahaha/projects/README.md

 Language used : Python

-A basic expression based calculator supporting only Addition,Substraction,Multiplication,Division,Modulus.
+A basic expression based calculator supporting only Addition, Substraction, Multiplication, Division, Modulus.

 Constraints : 2 Numbers at a time.